 The marketing plan can only go so far if the website system behind it is weak.
 For a digital marketing company in Anaheim, CA, solid web development helps the site function, load, collect information, and support the tools the business needs online.

-Forms, tracking, ecommerce functionality, online payment integrations, custom software, API connections, and other technical pieces affect both the user experience and the business process behind it.
+Ecommerce functionality, forms, tracking, API connections, online payment integrations, custom software, and other technical pieces shape both the user experience and the process behind the business.

 Development should leave room for the business to change.

-Websites should be built with future changes in mind.
-Better web development infrastructure gives the business room to improve around user behavior, performance data, new services, and changing goals.
+A working website should not need a full rebuild every time the business changes.
+Better web development infrastructure gives the site room to adapt around user behavior, performance data, new services, and changing needs.

 Development should account for how the team manages content, collects information, handles leads, connects tools, and works inside the system.